IvanUkhov/blog/_posts/2024-01-31-gradient-accumulation.md

     @tf.function
     def update_step(self, gradient: tf.Tensor, variable: tf.Tensor) -> None:
-        """Update the internal state."""
+        """Update the trainable variable with the gradient."""
-        # Allow the internal state to change only at the end of each cycle.
+        # Allow the update to happen only at the end of each cycle.
         if (self.iterations + 1) % self.accumulation == 0:
             super().update_step(gradient, variable)

+    def get_config(self) -> dict:
+        """Return the configuration."""
+        config = super().get_config()
+        config.update({"accumulation": self.accumulation})
+        return config
 ```

 It is important to note that the learning rate is _not_ held constant during